AKASHKADEL/Blind-deconvolution/README.md

 # Blind-deconvolution

 Blind Deconvolution is a proces which unblurs an image using an unknown blur kernel.
-Much of my work relates to this [paper](https://cs.nyu.edu/~fergus/papers/deblur_fergus.pdf) by Rob Fergus.
+Much of my work relates to this [paper](https://cs.nyu.edu/~fergus/papers/deblur_fergus.pdf) by Rob Fergus, and its implementation

 To extract the sharpened image, we first need to compute the blur kernel.
 The latter is estimated using Maximum a posteriori (MAP) algorithm, while assuming an exponential prior distribution for the blur kernel values.
 Ideally, the posterior distribution is first computed after which MAP algorithm is used.